 Summary

-- Concrete Footings: Best for stability and durability; ideal for large, permanent decks but requires more effort and cost.
+- Concrete Footings: Best for stability and durability; ideal for large, permanent decks.

-- Ground Screws: Quick and minimal disturbance; ideal for projects needing fast setup but not suitable for all soil types.
+- Ground Screws: Quick and minimal disturbance; Professional labour required, can be complexed if you have not had the ground checked for water pipes and cables. ideal for projects needing fast setup but not suitable for all soil types.

-- Concrete Blocks: Easy and cost-effective; good for small, freestanding decks.
+- Concrete Blocks: Easy and cost-effective; good for small and large freestanding decks.

-- Post and Beam Construction: Strong and versatile; suitable for large decks but labour-intensive.
+- Post and Beam Construction: Strong and versatile; suitable for large decks but labour intensive with a lot of digging required.

-- Floating Deck: Flexible and easy to install; best for small, low-to-ground decks.
+- Floating Deck: Flexible and easy to install; best for small, low-to-ground decks using Decking blocks

 Tips for Success